adacollege/maths-1-quadratics/README.md

 Done

-* Plotting graphs with sympy
-* Three forms for quadratic
+* Three forms for quadratics
+* Visualising graphs
+* Connecting the algebra to the graph
 * Quadratics problems, and selected solutions

 To do

-* How do the three forms help to sketch quadratics
 * Techniques for when the coefficient of x^2 is not 1
 * Quadratic inequalities